casser/typescript-cyclic-references-problem/README.md

-This question is related to TypeScript, ES6, SystemJs and ReflectJs specs, but I would like to know you thoughts about it.
+This question is related to TypeScript, ES6, SystemJs and ReflectJs specs, but I would like to know your thoughts about it.

 So for a function declarations the sequence of code is not important, but for classes it is: